 You know the tone of the famous Jazzmaster.
 It’s unique pickup design gives the guitar a completely unique sound.
 Unlike a Tele or a Strat, the Jazzmaster is famous for having a large, flat coil, and shorter magnets.
 These unique attributes change the tonal characteristics of this pickup.
-To give our pickups a balance of clarity, midrange and output, we hand-build and scatter wind them.
+To give our pickups a balance of clarity and output, we hand-build and wind them using our “sectioning” technique.

 - What Output should I choose?
 For a thinner, clearer sound with pronounced top-end and a clear bottom end, opt for the -5% underwind.
 For a thicker, beefier tone with darker highs and stronger lows, opt for the +5% overwind.
 This will increase the output of the pickup by 5%, decrease the highs by 5%, and boost the mids by 5%.